amitfin/retry/README.md

 #### `expected_state` parameter (optional)

-Validation for the new state of the entitiy after the inner service call.
+Validation of the entity's state after the inner service call.
 For example:

 ```
 service: retry.call